Name 5 Black theologians you’ve read, or 3 Asian theologians … or 2 female theologians … or 1 Indigenous theologian?

 But time and time again, I find this to be a very comfortable lie we tell, so that we don’t have to justify our practices, or hold ourselves accountable to our own blind spots.

-To say “my faith in of itself is neutral, shaped by my relationship with God alone” is naive at best, and extremely destructive at worst, because it erases the very problematic systems that we emerge out of, and our faith gets filtered through.
+To say “my faith in and of itself is neutral, shaped by my relationship with God alone” is naive at best, and extremely destructive at worst, because it erases the very problematic systems that we emerge out of, and our faith gets filtered through.

 After all, to acknowledge that faith is not necessarily neutral, and in fact, prone to racial, gendered, and classist bias, is to venture into the tiresome space of becoming accountable for our own biases that influence our practice of faith.